pperzyna/pperzyna.github.io/content/blog/2020/05/how-to-create-dependency-graph-in-terraform.md

 ### Windows

-The necessery windows installer, you can download from [WinGraphviz website](http://wingraphviz.sourceforge.net/wingraphviz/).
+The necessary windows installer, you can download from [WinGraphviz website](http://wingraphviz.sourceforge.net/wingraphviz/).

 ## Create a Dependency Graph